Krnsand/pp4-restaurants/README.md

 [Heroku](https://dashboard.heroku.com/) - to deploy the app.

+[NuHtmlChecker](https://validator.w3.org/) - used to validate HTML.

+[JigsawW3](https://jigsaw.w3.org/css-validator/validator.html.en) - used to validate css.

 [JShint](https://jshint.com/) - used to validate javascript.

-[NuHtmlChecker](https://validator.w3.org/nu/) - used to validate HTML.
+[PEP8 and black](https://pypi.org/project/black/) - used to format python.

 [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/index.php) - to create an image of the website shown on different devices.

 ## Testing

-Extensive testing was done to make sure all the features work as expected.
+Testing was done through out the project to make sure all the features work as expected.
 To read all about this, please go to the separate [testing document](TESTING.md).

 ## Security Features and Defensive Design